MicrosoftDocs/microsoft-salescopilot-docs/articles/step-up-license.md

 > [!IMPORTANT]
 > - If you've already assigned Copilot for Microsoft 365 licenses to users within your tenant and there aren't enough available and unassigned licenses for the step-up license, the process will continue by removing the standalone allocation to complete the upgrade to a full Copilot for Sales license.
 This action will reduce the number of available standalone Copilot for Microsoft 365 licenses, potentially causing a discrepancy between available licenses and those assigned.
 In such a case, you'll receive a message indicating over-allocation.
 > - No Copilot for Sales license is assigned to a user without intervention from the admin team.
 An alert message will indicate that you have more licenses assigned to users than are available for standalone Copilot for Microsoft 365.
-The license count for Copilot for Sales should increase.
+The license count for Copilot for Sales increases to number of step-up licenses added.
 If this situation arises and you wish to reassign these licenses, please refer to the [Frequently asked questions](#frequently-asked-questions) section.

 ## Add Copilot for Sales step-up licenses